What Muscles Does Boxing Work? Does Boxing Build Muscle? (Study Says No)

 This suggests that to become a better boxer, focusing on driving force through the lower back, and keeping it stable all while boxing, is a good idea to develop a stronger punch.

-Lower Body: Glutes, Quads, Hamstrings, Calves, and Hips
+Lower Body: Glutes, Quads, Hamstrings, Calves, & Hips

-When it comes to what muscles does boxing work, the lower body is also used when boxing, but to a lesser extent.
+When it comes to the muscles worked in boxing, the lower body is also engaged, but to a lesser extent.

 Obviously, these muscles will be used substantially more when kickboxing, but in traditional boxing, they are mainly ‘used’ in order to keep the body moving and dancing around the ring.